TangatBaktybergen/TangatBaktybergen/README.md

 - 🤔 I’m looking for help with Matter standard.
 - 💬 Ask me about PCB manufacturing and programming Arduino/ESP/Raspberry Pi.
 - 📫 How to reach me: Tangat.Baktybergen@gmail.com
-- ⚡ Looking for: Internship semester or student work in IoT projects.
+- ⚡ Looking for: Proects in Automotive, IoT and VLSI domains.